MTMTransformer/MTMTransformer/README.md

 February 28 2024: Emailed the [paper](Towards_Integrating_Medium-Term_Memory_into_Transformer_Models.pdf) to Matthew R. Gormley of Carnegie Mellon University.
 Initially said he would endorse it but then did not.
 This may have been due to him emailing a person I have not talked to in years but who is the type of person who would bad talk behind my back for reasons they have not shared with me.

 This is just something I started playing with after becoming curious about transformers and thought others might be interested.
-This maxes out the effort I am willing to put into placing it on arXiv.
 If someone wants it on arXiv and can endorse it leave me a note.